Bring the World Climate Simulation into your classroom

 Simulation Slide Deck – This slide deck has all of the visuals and facilitation support you will need to run World Climate, including presenter notes which match those in the Facilitator Script and embedded Facilitator Support Videos (Negotiations and C-ROADS, Science Overview, Key Decisions, Bathtub Analogy, Solutions) that you can either play directly for students during the simulation, or use to support your own original presentation.

 C-ROADS Climate Policy Simulator– This scientifically rigorous, award-winning policy simulator is used to evaluate the impacts of participants’ key decisions at the end of each round of negotiations.
 Note: the simulator runs best on Chrome web browsers.
+You can also download a desktop version of C-ROADS.

 You will want to have the following three sets of materials printed and ready to hand out before the start of the simulation.
 If you are running a World Climate event with a group of 18 people or more, we recommend using the 6 Region Version of World Climate.
 The 3 Region Version of World Climate works best for small groups.